petermartens98/OpenAI-Whisper-Audio-Transcription-And-Summarization-Chatbot/README.md

 # OpenAI-Whisper-Audio-Transcription-Streamlit-App
 ### Description
-Python Streamlit web app with SQLite user login systems.
-Application enables users to upload audio files and then generate transcriptions and summaries for those audio files utilizing OpenAI (Whisper, GPT-4), and LangChain.
-Data, including user id, file name, transcript, and summary, is then stored in an SQLite DB for later retrieval.
+Python Streamlit web app enabling users to upload audio files and then utilize OpenAI (Whisper, GPT-4 to generate audio transcriptions, and summarizations.
+Users can then chat about these transcriptions.
+Data (user id, passwords, file name, transcript, summary, messages) are then stored in an SQLite DB for user login and later data retrieval.

 ### App V4 Screenshots
 #### App V4 Login Page